Harley200317/protectbot-leak/README.md

 ## "Defamation of Character"

-> FACT: You can claim “qualified privilege,” which means that the communication was given in a non-malicious and well-intentioned context and therefore ought to be excused: for example, giving an honest but negative reference for a former employee.
+> FACT: “qualified privilege,” means that the communication was given in a non-malicious and well-intentioned context and therefore ought to be excused: for example, giving an honest but negative reference for a former employee.

 ## "Two Can Play This Game"